Nabs-Kh/linux-lpi-101-01/README.md

 7. Replace all the occurrences of the word "hate" with "love"

-8. Replace all plural words with the singular form in the whole file
+8. Replace all plural words with the singular form in the whole file (assuming that plurals are the words that ends with "s")

-9. Replace all words that starts with a capital letter with the lower case form.
+9. Replace all words that starts with a capital "W" with the lower case form.

+10. Remove all empty lines from the file

+11. Remove the spaces (indentation) from the beginning of each line of the file

+12. Add dots "." to the end of the lines

 ## Examples
-Get the current IP address
+Write a command (or a series of commands) to get the current ip address knowing that `ip a` print the current network information
 ```sh
 # 1st method
 ip a | grep -w "inet" | awk '{print $2}' | grep -v "^127" | sed -E 's/\/[0-9]+//'